 Probably the most familiar of all pollinators is the faithful honeybee, never-endingly delightful…

 And our native Maine bumblebees are great pollinators, too!
 They don’t store honey because they don’t overwinter.
 Instead, at the end of each season, they produce a number of young queens who mate and then find a place to hibernate.
 The original colony dies in the winter, and the new queens emerge in the spring to build an entirely new colony, every season a fresh start.
 (Read more about the wide variety of native bees from the University of Maine Cooperative Extension.)

 But bees are far from the only pollinators on the job.
 Here are just a few of the many other types of pollinators that we see here on the homestead every year.

 Butterflies are a delight of the summer season, prompting oohs and aahs whenever they flutter their way into sight.
 Of course, they begin as plump little caterpillars, voraciously munching their way through every green leaf in their often-very-specific diets, so there is a balance.
-Happily, many munch leaves that are wild and plentiful without harming our farm-grown produce, and we can enjoy all their beauty without cringing over their big appetites!
+Happily, many munch leaves that are wild and plentiful without harming our farm-grown produce, and we can enjoy all of their beauty without cringing over their big appetites!

 all kinds of crazy bugs

 Oh, so many bugs!
 On any summer blossom, a close look will reveal a swarm of activity from all kinds of bugs you’ve probably never even noticed before.
 Many of them, when you try to identify them, will simply be called “flower flies” of which there are some 900 species in North America!